RonaldDijkstra/hop-into-the-grain/source/localizable/homepage/_informatie.en.md

-The nicest and most surprising Craft Beer & Music Festival of the North!
+## The most surprising Craft Beer & Music Festival of the North!

 It is a nice combination, hop and grain; two unmissable ingredients in the delicious beer.
 The amount of different beers you can create with it is endless.